North Caledonian Football League: Membership

 As well as holding membership of the North Caledonian FA, member clubs are also governed by the constitution of the Scottish Football Association, and as such disciplinary and registration matters are handled by the Scottish Football Association.
 This is a unique situation in that member clubs are not required to be full members of the Scottish Football Association, despite their players holding senior SFA registrations (professional and amateur).

-Golspie Sutherland are the only North Caledonian FA member club to hold full membership of the Scottish Football Association and since season 2007-08 they have obtained direct entry to the Scottish Cup.
+Golspie Sutherland are the only North Caledonian FA member club to hold full membership of the Scottish Football Association and since season 2007–08 they have obtained direct entry to the Scottish Cup.
 Previously, they were required to enter the Scottish Qualifying Cup (North).

 Since 2013, membership has been extended beyond the Highlands to senior clubs in the Islands, with Orkney, Shetland and Lewis & Harris all entering teams.

 Member teams have previously included reserve teams of Highland Football League clubs alongside teams from throughout the Highlands and Islands region.

 Competitions

-North Caledonian League
+League

-A senior Scottish FA registered competition, the North Caledonian League is an annual league competition which runs from July/August to April, with teams playing each other both home and away with a championship team determined after all games have been played.
+A senior Scottish FA recognised body, the North Caledonian Football League is an annual league competition which runs from August to April, with teams playing each other both home and away with a championship team determined after all games have been played.

 Over the years, the North Caledonian League has been characterised by the number of clubs who have used it as a 'stepping-stone' to the professional ranks of Scottish football.
 Among those to have 'graduated' from the league are Wick Academy and Fort William who left to join the Highland Football League, and much earlier Ross County, who played in the league under their former name of Dingwall Victoria United between 1896 and 1929 before renaming to join the Highland Football League.

-The league has also been home in recent years to the reserve teams of Scottish Football League clubs Inverness Caledonian Thistle and Ross County.
+The league has also been home in recent years to the reserve teams of Scottish Football League clubs Inverness Caledonian Thistle and Ross County, as well as those from Highland League sides, such as Clachnacuddin and Nairn County.

 Cups

 The North Caledonian Cup (also previously referred to as the North of Scotland Reserve Cup or PCT North Cup) was the first competition to be contested under the auspices of the North Caledonian FA during the latter part of the 1887–88 season and it remains part of the season calendar today.

 Member teams of the North Caledonian FA also compete in the Football Times Cup, which has existed as part of the North Caledonian FA season since the 1920s.

 Several other cups have been contested or awarded during the Association's history, each of which are inactive or played for when season time allows: